Firestoppers: Youth Firesetter Intervention

 Youth Firesetting

-East Pierce Fire & Rescue offers Fire Stoppers – a youth firesetting intervention program to educate children about the dangers of experimenting with fire.
-The free program is designed for pre-school ages through teens.
+East Pierce Fire & Rescue offers Firestoppers, a youth firesetting intervention program designed to educate children about the dangers of experimenting with fire.
+The free program is designed for children from preschool through teens.
 Participation is voluntary except for those referred by the Juvenile Court authorities.

-The Fire Stoppers program is used to assess a child’s risk of continued fire setting behavior and to establish the best course of action to correct the child’s behavior.
-Specially trained fire district personnel conduct an assessment of the youth to determine the child’s risk level.
-The assessment includes four phases: the initial referral intake, a child interview, family interview and a parent questionnaire.
-The interviews and questionnaire help to identify a child’s behavior, medical history, and family background.
-The assessment will be completed and scored to provide a guideline for intervention and education for the child.
-When firesetting behavior is determined to be indicative of more serious problems, referral to specialized agencies will be recommended.
+The Firestoppers program assesses a child’s risk of continued firesetting behavior and establishes the best course to correct the child’s behavior.
+Specially trained fire district personnel assess the youth to determine the child’s risk level.
+The assessment includes four phases: the initial referral intake, a child interview, a family interview, and a parent questionnaire—the interviews and questionnaires help to identify a child’s behavior, medical history, and family background.
+Assessments are completed and scored to provide a guideline for intervention and education for the child.
+When firesetting behavior is determined to be indicative of more serious problems, referrals to specialized agencies are recommended.

 If you are concerned about your child’s fascination with fire:

-• Make sure you have working smoke alarms on every level of your home and inside all sleeping areas.
+• Ensure you have working smoke alarms on every level of your home and inside all sleeping areas.

 • Create and practice a home fire escape plan with everyone in your family.